NaverCloudPlatform/terraform-provider-ncloud/docs/resources/sourcedeploy_project_scenario.md

 # Resource : ncloud_Sourcedeploy_projects

+-> **Note:** This resource is a beta release.
+Some features may change in the future.

 This resource is useful for look up the list of Sourcedeploy scenario in the region.

 ## Example Usage